pavel-demin/red-pitaya-notes/sdr-receiver.md

  - The data coming from the ADC is processed by a in-phase/quadrature (I/Q) digital down-converter (DDC) running on the Red Pitaya's FPGA.
  - The I/Q data is transmitted via TCP to the SDR programs such as SDR# and HDSDR.

-The tunable frequency range covers from 50 kHz to 50 MHz.
+The tunable frequency range covers from 0 Hz to 50 MHz.

 The I/Q data rate is configurable and four settings are available: 50, 100, 250 and 500 kSPS.